 Bend is the premiere biking destination of the Northwest and cyclists will feel well at home here (although waiting through the snowy months may take a little patience).
 In fact, mountain bikers flock from all over the world to experience Phil’s Trail, a complex network of trails named for the local Bendite who carved out the original single track trail.
 It’s a must-do ride on any mountain bike enthusiast’s bucket list.

 Hiking, meanwhile, flourishes both in and around Bend.
 A system of trails is maintained in the city that thoroughly explores rivers, canyons, and forests and offers amazing desert views.
-These trails are excellent for casual hikes with families that last only an hour or two such as hiking Pilot Butte, and also function as great training loops for athletes and joggers.
+With various walking trails, these are excellent for casual hikes with families that last only an hour or two such as hiking Pilot Butte, and also function as great training loops for athletes and joggers.

 In the surrounding Cascade Mountains, hiking transforms into a vast terrain of trails exploring nearby peaks, lakes, waterfalls, and much more where you will find a hiking trail to suit just about everyone.
 The trails are perfect for day-long excursions, multi-day hiking, camping, mountain biking, and much more.
 It will take you many years to explore them all, from finding secret seasonal lakes to climbing up one of the Sisters Mountains.
 On the east side of town, there are plenty of high desert hikes that explore winding canyons and desert landscapes – be sure to pack your water!